emqx/eip/active/0045-mqtt-client-liveness-events.md

 the latest lease expires without a newer event.

 The first version is limited to MQTT connections.
-The main design reuses the existing MQTT Keep Alive check path to sample inbound packet activity and emit throttled liveness events.
-Per-connection timers, centralized live-channel scanning, and an event-driven timing wheel are retained as alternatives.
+The main design reuses the existing MQTT Keep Alive evaluations as its scheduling source and applies a server-controlled minimum reporting interval to bound event volume.

 ## Motivation